Click section title below to expand:

 - The Cullen Foundation accepts online grant applications only.

-- Grants are restricted to Texas-based organizations for programs in Texas, primarily in the Houston area.
+- Grants are restricted to organizations located in Texas for programs in Texas with a strong preference for initiatives in the greater Houston area.

-- The Foundation supports a variety of charitable activities, including cultural, education, health and public service programs.
+- The Foundation supports a variety of charitable activities, including cultural arts, education, health care and public service programs.

 - Grant requests will be considered only from (i) a tax exempt organization described in Section 501(c)(3) of the Internal Revenue Code (the Code) and further classified as a public charity, that is, an organization which is not a “Private Foundation” within the meaning of Section 509(a) of the Code or (ii) a governmental unit described in or Section 170 of the Code.